onap/integration-simulators-nf-simulator-ves-client/README.md

 }
 ```

-cmNotification.json template is installed automatically after startup of the simulator but can be found also in repository in 'templates' folder:
+cmNotification.json template is installed automatically after a startup of the simulator but can be found also in repository in 'templates' folder:
 ```json
 {
   "event": {